 The rash may happen with flu like symptoms, such as sore throat, fever, and muscle aches.

-Untreated secondary symptoms will disappear within a few weeks, but there may be repeated episodes during the next few years.
+Without treatment, the symptoms will go away within a few weeks.
+But there may be repeated episodes during the next few years.

 Latency (Resting) Stage: May Last for Years